BVetBiol/DVM Entry Requirements

 Entry to the BVetBiol/DVM is assessed on the basis of academic results.
 For Year 12 students this will be the Australian Tertiary Admission Rank (ATAR) or equivalent.
 For non-year 12 students, this might be an ATAR or equivalent or Grade Point average (GPA) from tertiary study at bachelor level.

 All 2015 applicants who wish to be admitted to the Bachelor of Veterinary Biology/Doctor of Veterinary Medicine must lodge a Commitment Statement and sit the Multi-choice Special Tertiary Admissions Test (STAT).

 Special Tertiary Admissions Test (STAT)

-All applicants applying must achieve a minimum overall STAT score of least 150/200 to be considered for an offer.
+All applicants applying must receive a minimum overall STAT score of 150/200 to be considered for an offer.

 The STAT is a general test of cognitive ability in literacy and numeracy.
 The test is administered by the Universities Admissions Centre.
 All details regarding the STAT are available from UAC (UAC website).
 The 'Multiple Choice' version of the test is the one required by the Universities Admissions Centre for Veterinary Science.